eliamarcantognini/cybersecurity-book-summary/book_summary.md

   Thus, the set of mutually exclusive roles have non overlapping permissions.
 - Cardinality: it refers to setting a maximum number with respect to roles.
 One such constraint is to set a maximum number of users that can be assigned to a given role.
 - Prerequisite roles: specified by the system, they dictate a user can only be assigned to a particular role if it is already assigned to some other specified role.
 A prerequisite can be used to structure the implementation of the least privilege concept.

+# Tutorials

+## T1 - Exposed attack surface (nmap)

+Every host that is connected to a network has an exposed attack surface.
+Even if there are no active services that are accepting requests from the network, there is always a protocol stack that performs many complex operations on the inbound packets that are received from the network.
+Very often, an online host also provides services that can be accessed from the network.
+Being able to precisely determine the exposed attack surface of the hosts in our organization is a basic network security procedure.

+The network mapper (`nmap`) is an open source tool that has been specifically designed for discovering the host/devices that are connected in a specific network and to probe their exposed attack surface.
+It is possible to perform the discovering using various protocols, like ICMP or TCP-SYN.
+Example command: `sudo nmap -sn -v 192.168.1.0/24` (use ICMP), `sudo nmap -sS -v 192.168.1.0/24` (use TCP).

+Many tools have been implemented for executing a network discovery. `netdiscover` is another relevant one.
+Example command: `sudo netdiscover -i <network_device> -p`, in this case the network discovery procedure is passive.
+This means that we are not probing the target devices sending packets on the network but only listening on the network.

+After finding one or more hosts to which we are interested for a deeper analysis, we can revert to nmap for performing a port scanning of such devices.
+Now, we are interested in finding what services are listening to network sockets and are accessible from outside the specific host.
+We start by using a feature of nmap that is often able to determine what OS (and version) is running on the chosen device: `sudo nmap -O <ip_host_address>`.
+We can use `sudo nmap -sT <ip_host_address>` to perform host scanning with the TCP protocol (or `sudo nmap -sU <ip_host_address>` for UDP).
+We can add `-p0-65535` argument to scan all the existing ports.

+Nmap has a modular structure that is used for integrating adjunctive components.
+For example, it is possible to enable the execution of one or more scripts that are specifically designed for finding vulnerabilities in the software installed on the targe machine.
+A typical example is the "vuln" script that is part of the standard nmap distribution: `sudo nmap --script vuln -v <ip_host_address>`, it inspect the services running on the machine and likely some known vulnerabilities have been reported.
+Another script, much more aggressive, is: `sudo nmap -Pn --script ssh-brute -v <ip_host_address>` which uses a brute-force attack on a exposed service (i.e. ssh).
+In other words, it tries often used combinations of username and password.